 As the era of advanced technology moves forward daily, does this mean our tech from the past gets replaced?
 Rumors continue to swirl about our 100-year-old landlines leaving us.
 A survey revealed that in 2017, 52% of adults in the U.S. no longer have landlines in the home.
 While more users lean toward cellular use, there are still plenty of our devices that connect to landlines.
 When our home security systems connect with landlines, is there a need to be concerned?
 What are the options?

 As the use of landlines declines, companies that provide home security systems continue to adapt to this trend.
 What, though, is the reason that some still hang onto those landlines?
 Some view it as just another bill that does not get used enough to be worthwhile.
 But on the other hand, landlines are the safe go-to if the cell service decides to be spotty.
 When there is a crisis, you don’t take chances on if you will be able to reach help or not.
-If there is a power outage, most phone landlines still work, and in turn, so will your monitoring company will stay connected.
+If there is a power outage, most phone landlines still work, and in turn, your monitoring company will stay connected.

 There is also the internet option.
 This option connects your home alarm systems to the monitoring station using your DSL or cable line.
 Internet connections allow you to view your system from anywhere using a web browser to view your cameras or other devices.
-An internet connection on your alarm monitoring stays connected to the central station also.
+An internet connection on your alarm monitoring stays connected to the central station as well.
 Internet monitoring isn’t always the most reliable option since it requires a constant power source and internet connection.

 Finally, whether you are using a landline, internet connection, or cellular signal, stay safe with your choice of home security systems.
 To summarize:

-Landlines – hardwire, stable, not prone to interference, but affected by power outages, slower speed for data transfers, not work with home automation
+Landlines – hardwire, stable, not prone to interference, but affected by power outages, slower speed for data transfers, not work with home automation.

-Internet – connects remotely to your home system, faster than landlines, service can be interrupted by power or internet outage
+Internet – connects remotely to your home system, faster than landlines, service can be interrupted by power or internet outage.

-Cellular – no wires, uses a cellular signal not affected by a power outage, fast data transfer, access home security systems, and smart devices from anywhere
+Cellular – no wires, uses a cellular signal not affected by a power outage, fast data transfer, access home security systems, and smart devices from anywhere.

 In making your choice, other than the equipmentand service, consider your living status.
 Whether you are a long-term homeowner or a renter affects your decisions.
 True Protection Home Security knows how to assist in assessing your present needs.
 Give us a call, and we will consider your present needs, budget, and goals with you.
 Home security systems today come with so many options.
 There is really no reason why your family can’t be protected 24/7.
 The main goal is to keep you safe at all times, no matter what your situation may be.